A very remarkable camera loved by professional photographers.

-The use of barrel lenses is only possible with a camera that is equipped with a focal plane shutter.
+You may use barrel lenses if your camera has been equiped with a focal plane shutter.

-If using a lens with a build in between the lens shutter, the focal plane shutter should be set on "open"
+When using the original Super D Kodak 190 mm a lens the focal plane shutter should be set on "open"

-If working with the focal plane shutter the front lens should be "open"
+On the other hand when using the focal plane shutter in combination with the Kodak lens/shutter, the front shutter should be set "open"

 Some of the very fast barrel lenses made for other purposes than portrait photography, can not find a place on the available lens boards.
 The Pentac 8 inch is such a lens.
 Originally designed for use in aero planes for recognition purposes, the lens became popular after the WWII as a portrait lens.
 The large format 5x7 inch studio cameras had a big lens board to hold these lenses.
 The camera however was too big for hand held photography.
 For many photographers it always was a dream to use such a 8" Pentac lens together with the Super D camera.
 Now the dream comes true.

 This completely new development is the special designed Pentac lens board for use with the 4x5 Graflex Super D camera.